chris-miller-stfc/TSP01_Matlab/README.md

 # TSP01_Matlab
-Code to read the Thorlabs TSP01 temperature sensor from MATLAB
+Code to read the Thorlabs TSP01 (Rev B only) temperature sensor from MATLAB

 See TestRun.m for example usage.